 For the remainder of your road trip through the south west of Spain, we recommend seeing some of the towns that make up the Costa de la Luz (Coast of the Light).
 This is best identified as a stretch of towns and natural reserves running from the beginning of the Guadiana River on the Portuguese-Spanish border down to the small city of Tarifa, almost opposite of the water from the Moroccan city Tangier.

-The province of Cádiz has very active summer months with tourists, especially in some of the beach towns like Sanlúcar de Barrameda, Chipiona, El Puerto de Santa María, Cádiz, Chiclana de la Frontera and its exclusive urbanisation of Novo Sancti Petri, Conil de la Frontera, Zahara de los Atunes, Vejer de la Frontera and Tarifa.
+The province of Cádiz has very active summer months with tourists, especially in some of the beach towns like Sanlúcar de Barrameda, Chipiona, El Puerto de Santa María, Cádiz, Chiclana de la Frontera and its exclusive urbanisation of Novo Sancti Petri, Conil de la Frontera, Zahara de los Atunes, El Palmar beach 12 kilometres from Vejer de la Frontera and Tarifa.
 Whether visiting Andalusia in the warmer months or not, you must still visit the sand dunes of Bolonia beach.
 The Atlantic winds also sweep powerfully in Valdevaqueros beach in Tarifa, Vejer's El Palmar beach, and Caños de Meca, a neuralgic point for the hippy movement.

 The Costa de la Luz is much more than just beaches, there are also natural protected areas of the Doñana, Bay of Cádiz, cliff and marshes of Barbate, Tinto and Odiel, arrow point of El Rompido, lagoon of El Portil, marshes of Isla Cristina as well as important cultural points such as: Baelo Claudia Roman ruins in Bolonia, Cape Trafalgar (where the Royal Navy decisively defeated Napoleon's combined Spanish and French fleet), or the steep white villages of Medina Sidonia and Vejer de la Frontera.